MelanieBrg/melaniebrg.github.io/content/posts/HCI/affordance/index.en.md

 ---

 ### Introduction
-After a 6-hour lecture introducing Human computer Interface, our first homework was to find objects illustrating some concepts in our real life.
+After a 6-hour lecture introducing Human-Computer Interaction (HCI), our first homework was to find real-life objects that exemplify the concept of affordances in HCI.

 ### Affordances

-def affordance

-ex : one good affordance
-ex : one bad affordance
-how could i fix it ?
+###### Definition

+Before we delve into real-life examples, let's define what an affordance is in the context of HCI.
+Affordance refers to the inherent usability or functionality of an object, interface, or system.
+It's a concept that suggests what actions can be performed with an object and how those actions can be intuitively understood by users.

+###### Good Affordance Example: The Guitar Stand

 ### Gestalt Laws